-"The object of this test is to see how fast you can put the disks into the holes of the board using only one hand.
+"The object of this test is to see how fast you can put the disks from the top board into the holes of the bottom board using only one hand.
 You will want to use your dominant hand."

 Demonstrate as you read the following instructions.
 Note: If you are facing the subject across the board, remember to demonstrate on your LEFT because the instructions pertain to the subject's RIGHT.
 Also remember that TOP to the subject is BOTTOM to you.
 You should start your demonstration slowly and increase speed as you speak.